Diseases & Conditions : Growth and Development

 Peer relationships become very important.

-He/she may be in love.
+She may be in love.

-He/she may have long-term commitment in relationships.
+She may have long-term commitment in relationships.